typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 import cats.effect._
 import cats.effect.concurrent.MVar
 import java.net.ServerSocket
-import scala.concurrent.ExecutionContext.Implicits.global

 // serve now requires access to the stopFlag, it will use it to signal the
 // server must stop
-def serve(serverSocket: ServerSocket, stopFlag: MVar[IO, Unit]): IO[Unit] = ???
+def serve(serverSocket: ServerSocket, stopFlag: MVar[IO, Unit])(implicit contextShift: ContextShift[IO]): IO[Unit] = ???

-def server(serverSocket: ServerSocket): IO[ExitCode] = {
+def server(serverSocket: ServerSocket)(implicit contextShift: ContextShift[IO]): IO[ExitCode] =
-  implicit val contextShift = IO.contextShift(global)
   for {
       stopFlag    <- MVar[IO].empty[Unit]
       serverFiber <- serve(serverSocket, stopFlag).start // Server loop in its own Fiber
       _           <- stopFlag.read                       // Blocked until 'stopFlag.put(())' is run
       _           <- serverFiber.cancel                  // Stopping server!
   } yield ExitCode.Success
-}
 ```

+As before, creating new fibers requires an instance of `ContextShift` in scope
-The code above requires a `contextShift` in scope to compile.
-In the final version our
-server will run inside an `IOApp` and it will not be necessary to pass it
+to compile.
+In the final version our server will run inside an `IOApp` and so it
-explicitly, `IOApp` will take care of that.
+will not be necessary to pass it explicitly, `IOApp` will take care of that.

 We must also modify the main `run` method in `IOApp` so now it calls to `server`: